 What is this guide about?

-Welcome to our Incident Management Software ultimate guide (also known as incident mangement software).
+Welcome to our Incident Reporting Software ultimate guide (also known as incident mangement software).
 Incident reporting and hazard spotting are cornerstones of health and safety.
 Incident reports are a record of facts relating to an incident, accident or near-miss that has occurred in the workplace.

 While the content of incident reports is quite standard, they can still present challenges for organisations.
 Issues such as under-reporting, reporting delays and difficulty tracking investigations mean that accurate incident data cannot be collected.
 More importantly, it can lead to increased risks for employees.

 This guide is here to help you.
 We have identified some of the most common (and frustrating!) issues that you can run in to with incident reporting, and how software can help to alleviate them.

 Read on for the answers to all your incident reporting questions!

 Challenge: Delays in reporting and responding to Incidents

 One of the greatest problems faced when an incident happens is a delay in reporting.